nathan-gardner/SECON2023Robot/Reports/Experimentation.md

 - **Interpretation**

 The noise after adding the filter is less significant than without the filter.
-The amplitude is slightly lower and the noise signal overall is cleaner.
-The peak of the noise before was around 225 mV whereas after the filter it was around 175 mV.
+Though the filter did not eliminate noise, but the peak to peak voltage is significantly lower and the noise signal overall is cleaner.
+The peak to peak voltage of the noise before the filter was around 400 mV whereas after the filter it was 150 mV or lower per trial.

 ## **Delivery Subsystem (was called Consumption) results:**